 As you maybe know, I love Philosophy as much as I love Arts.
 That is why I get deeper into the one so-called Phenomenology.
 I think this love for Philosophy has been intensified by the generosity of Professor Walton in Argentina.
 His devotion to Phenomenology and his best disposition for teaching have traced my way.

 However, my way is a multifaced one.
 Since I love visual art, dance, and Phenomenology, I decided to integrate them.
-This task is not easy at all, but every step I make brings me back the certainty that it has been the best decision I could take.
-There is a lot to do with this complexity.
-However, it has to be addressed in a joyful and authentic manner.
+This integration is not easy at all, but every step I make brings me back the certainty that it has been the best decision I could take.
+There is a lot to do with this unveiled complexity.
 Keep reading to see how I am managing it!

 Phenomenology of Drawing